BLM-17m: A Large-Scale Dataset for Black Lives Matter Topic Detection on Twitter: Abstract

 \section{Abstract}

-Protection of human rights is one of the most important problems of our world.
-In this paper, our aim is to provide a dataset which covers one of the most significant human rights contradiction in recent months affected the whole world, \texttt{George Floyd} incident.
-We propose a labeled dataset for topic detection that contains 17 million tweets.
-These Tweets are collected from 25 May 2020 to 21 August 2020 that covers 89 days from start of this incident.
-We labeled the dataset by monitoring most trending news topics from global and local newspapers.
-Apart from that, we present two baselines, TF-IDF and LDA.
-We evaluated the results of these two methods with three different k values for metrics of precision, recall and f1-score.
-The collected dataset is available at \url{https://github.com/MeysamAsgariC/BLMT}.
+Protection of human rights is one of the most important problems of the modern world.
+In this paper, we construct a Twitter dataset that covers one of the most significant human rights contradiction in recent years which affected the whole world: the \texttt{George Floyd} incident.
+We propose a labeled dataset for topic detection that contains about 17 million tweets.
+These Tweets are collected from 25 May 2020 to 21 August 2020, covering about 90 days from the start of the incident.
+We labeled the dataset by monitoring most trending news topics from global and local newspapers and used TF-IDF and LDA as baselines.
+We evaluated the results of these two methods with three different k values for precision, recall and F1-score.